 Some messaging channels can be used to send notifications to customers – like if a loan or wire transfer is approved.
 If customers hop into the conversation or respond to the notification, the agents have the full context to understand the nature of the query without obligating the customer to repeat themselves.

 3. Actionable, proactive support

 With proactive messaging support, companies can anticipate customer needs before they arise.
-For example, a bank might enable messaging on its website to help with lead generation as processes like applying for a loan often require a long, multi-step web form.
-Embedding a messaging pop up allows potential customers to ask questions before they get stuck, lowering the chances they’ll give up and abandon the form.
+For example, enabling messaging on a website to help with lead generation while applying for a loan, which often requires a long, multi-step web form.
+Embedding messaging allows prospects to ask questions before they get stuck, lowering the chances they’ll give up and abandon the form.

 Banks can use messaging to proactively notify customers of suspicious charges, when it’s almost time to pay a bill, or if an account balance is running low.
 What makes these notifications actionable is that customers can act on them within the thread, for instance, by confirming that they made a flagged charge or asking to pause their card if they didn’t.
 If the message is coming from a verified business profile rather than a mysterious SMS, the customer will feel more secure during the transaction.
 Features such as WhatsApp’s Verified Business Profiles add credibility on third-party messaging channels because customers know who the notification is coming from.